stochnet/stochnet.github.io/d2r/fire-sorceress.md

 1. Hydra can be cast from distance and is particularly effective against Souls and Stygian Dolls which are very dangerous enemies.
 2. Meteor has high damage but it also has very long cooldown.
 It also takes a while for the meteors to fall and the enemies are probably mostly killed by then.
 Therefore it is not a useful skill in real battles.
 3. The player can cast [Enchant](https://diablo.fandom.com/wiki/Enchant) on allies to increase their physical damages.
 The duration is very long.
-4. The player can cast [Blaze](https://diablo.fandom.com/wiki/Blaze) right before returning town to increase the sorceress' run speed.
+4. The player can cast [Blaze](https://diablo.fandom.com/wiki/Blaze) right before returning town to increase the sorceress' run speed there.
 This is helpful to save time since the sorceress cannot teleport in town.
-However Blaze has very short duration.
+However, Blaze has very short duration.

 ## Gears